-Importantly, when you smoke cannabis, all those cannabinoids get instantly absorbed by your lungs and go into your bloodstream.
+Importantly, when you smoke cannabis, cannabinoids get instantly absorbed by your lungs and go into your bloodstream.
 However, when you eat cannabis edibles, THC first goes through your stomach to be broken down in the digestive tract.
-It is then absorbed in the intestines, and then goes through the liver for processing.
+It is then absorbed in the intestines and goes through the liver for processing.

 Here's the difference: when you smoke cannabis, you feel that high within minutes.
 However, with edibles, it might take 30–60 minutes to get high.
 The reason is that THC needs to be broken down in your digestive tract before being absorbed in the body, which takes much longer.

-However, eating edibles tend to induce intense highs than smoking.
-Most people would agree that a high from edibles hits much harder and last much longer than the high from smoking or vaping.
+However, eating edibles tends to induce more intense highs than smoking.
+Most people would agree that a high from edibles hits much harder and lasts much longer than a high from smoking or vaping.